-Over the years, several fires happened in Paris, but one of the most interesting was the Paris Opera House fire of 1763.
+One of the most talked about fire that happened in France was the Paris Opera House fire of 1763.
 Columns of thick black smoke were noticed at the Opera House the day after Easter on 6 April around midday.
 Word quickly reached officials, and they immediately rushed to the Opera House hoping to put it out.
 Unfortunately, by the time they arrived, the building was beyond help.
 Within an hour and a half, the Opera House was completely consumed by fire.

 A second story is that there was a stove and the stove’s funnel entered the chimney in the ballet dressing rooms.
 The stove was stoked and became extremely hot, and “when it was quite choked the funnel split, and set fire to the chimney.
 Then the flames escaping caught some woodwork, which lighted up instantly like a match.”
 The remainder of the story is that no one was aware of the fire until a singer, who was making his debut, arrived early to prepare.
 He observed the fire and cried for help.
-Unfortunately, by the time he noticed the fire, it had advanced to such a degree, there was no way the fire could be stopped.
+Unfortunately, by the time he noticed the fire, it had advanced to such a degree, there was no way the fire could be stopped, a similar incident that happened during the tragic 1897 charity bazaar fire.

 A third story about the origins of the fire came from a machinist named Boullet.
 He claimed that an early morning sweeper lit a candle and placed it near the counterweight of the drop-scene curtain.
 The sweeper then left and while he was gone, the candle set fire to the ropes of the counterweight.
 This affected the curtain.
 It fell and the ropes served as wicks for the flames and the flames quickly enveloped everything.